Rajesh Masala

 Rajesh Masala or Rajesh Spices is an Indian manufacturer, distributor and supplier of ground spices.
-Rajesh Agrahari and Chandrama Devi Agrahari are directors of Rajesh Masala.
+The company is led by its directors, Rajesh Agrahari and Chandrama Devi Agrahari.

 History

 The company was founded in 1997 by the late industrialist R. R. Agrahari under the company banner of Agrahari Masala Udyog, in Amethi, Uttar Pradesh state, India.

-Rajesh Masala Private Limited is a Private Company incorporated on 13 February 2004.
+Rajesh Masala Private Limited was incorporated as a private company on 13 February 2004.

-Products

-It manufactures and supplies all kinds of basic and mixed spices (or masala), including turmeric, chili, coriander, black and white pepper powder, vegetable masala, chat masala, Damaloo masala, curry powder, incense masala and heeng (Asafoetida) compound.

 Other

 Its director Rajesh Agrahari is also called as "Rajesh Masala" due to his brand of spice.
 He has been a party leader in the Samajwadi Party before his expulsion.
-He was expelled from SP by CM Akhilesh Yadav in July 2014 due to his involvement in anti-party activities.
+He was expelled from the party by Chief Minister Akhilesh Yadav in July 2014 due to his involvement in what the party regarded as "anti-party activities".
+Thereafter, he joined the Bharatiya Janata Party.